 Location: Bisdorf Building, AA 232

-The Open Computer Center (OCC) is committed to assist students with their course work -- from MS-Office, programming languages, architecture and variety of other software applications taught at NOVA.
+The Open Computer Lab is committed to assist students with their course work via MS-Office, programming languages, architecture and variety of other software applications taught at NOVA.
 We also provide assistance with wireless connections for laptops and reset students LAN passwords when needed.

-The OCC consists of 12 computer classrooms and labs, housing approximately 340 computers, which include an Open Computer Lab, one Mac “open” (restricted times) lab and one CAD lab.
-OCC branches are located on the first and 4th floor of the Bisdorf Building (AA) and in the Engineering Building (AE).
+The OCL consists of 12 computer classrooms and labs, housing approximately 340 computers, which include an Open Computer Lab, one Mac “open” (restricted times) lab and one CAD lab.
+OCL branches are located on the first and 4th floor of the Bisdorf Building (AA) and in the Engineering Building (AE).

-The Testing Center and learning labs staff is committed to serving our students, faculty, staff and outreach partners.
+The Testing Center and learning labs staff are committed to serving our students, faculty, staff and outreach partners.
 We strive to provide exceptional customer service.

 We proctor Extended Learning Institute (ELI), placements, faculty referred exams and correspondence exams.
 The Testing Center is a quiet space for students who may require accommodations for testing to include access to the CCTV, JAWS and Zoom text.
 Staff assist faculty with scheduling classrooms, technical training and instructional support.

-- 27 networked PCs to administer the placement and online exams
+- 70 networked PC to administer the placement and online exams

-- Scantron machine for grading scantrons with item analysis if needed
+- scantron machine for grading with item analysis if needed

 - NOVAConnect PC for students to use when finding SIS information